Esri/calcite-design-system/CONTRIBUTING.md

 We deploy the docs with [storybook deployer](https://github.com/storybookjs/storybook-deployer).

 1. Make sure your changes have landed in `master`
-2. Use `npm run deploy` to build the components, build the docs, and deploy to gh-pages
+2. Use `npm run release:docs` to build the docs and deploy to gh-pages

 ### Release process